cloudmesh/cloudmesh-openapi/sphinx/sphinx-docs/README.rst

 Next, navigate to localhost:8080/cloudmesh/ui.
 Click to open the /upload endpoint, then click 'Try it out.'
-Click to choose a file to upload, then upload tests/generator-upload/np\_test.csv.
+Click to choose a file to upload, then upload ``tests/generator-upload/np_test.csv``.
 Click 'Execute' to complete the upload.

+The uploaded file will be located at ``~/.cloudmesh/upload-file/[filename]``.
-To access what was in the uploaded file, click to open the /print\_csv2np endpoint, then click 'Try it out.'
-Enter np\_test.csv in the field that prompts for a filename, and then click Execute to view the numpy array defined by the CSV file.
+``tests/generator-upload/csv_reader.py`` contains some example code to retrieve the array in the uploaded file.
+To see this in action, click to open the /print\_csv2np endpoint, then click 'Try it out.'
+Enter "np\_test.csv" in the field that prompts for a filename, and then click Execute to view the numpy array defined by the CSV file.

 Downloading data
 ~~~~~~~~~~~~~~~~